BLOG

 Enterprise Nation member Mariko Broome runs courses to help business owners take better photos through her business Mariko Broome Photography.
 She said people tend to lack the confidence to take photos for their business using mobile phones.

 "Make sure your photos are interesting and inspirational and add value, because people don't want to be sold to all the time.
 Create a library that isn't just photos of your products.
-Try to inspire or motivate to help them connect," she said.
+Try to inspire or motivate to help them connect."

 There are a number of guidelines she has for people that are starting to take their own photos: